 As with the CET, there will be a policy of giving free space to anyone doing anything interesting - that’s basically anything (visual arts, performance, instructional workshops, music, heritage show & tell etc) we think the visiting public will enjoy.
 Priority for free space to be given to uses where there’s no admission charge.
 It’ll also be preferable for free uses to have a Coventry theme or link (though this isn’t exclusive).

 Larger uses that take more time to facilitate (eg. an art show lasting 2 weeks, or an ‘outside of our normal public opening hours’ evening event) or are less interesting to the public (eg. a wedding or corporate use), or wish to make an admission charge (eg. a band, or gig), to be charged a hire fee.
 Again, audience development is the priority - we’re conscious that many folks in Coventry (if they even consider it at all) don’t think galleries, museums or theatres are for them - so we’re focusing on new ideas to get people out into the city centre and into our venue to try new things - based on the formula that worked so well at the CET.

 We also recognise that similar venues sell alcohol at events to cover their operating costs, and we’ll be working to come up with something like this - initially based around temporary events notices, with the upstairs cafe/kitchen facility doubling as a bar.

-the priory visitor centre in coventry. with your help, they’re looking to re-launch it as the ‘pvc’ - with new facilities including a cafe, self guide tour route and venue space to host events - but there’s nothing plastic’y about this beautiful spot hidden behind a city centre supermarket.
+the priory visitor centre in coventry. we’re looking to re-launch it as the ‘pvc’ - with new facilities including a cafe, self guide tour route and venue space to host events - but there’s nothing plastic’y about this beautiful spot hidden behind a city centre supermarket.
 Infamous Lady Godiva is rumoured to be buried below the ruins, along with her husband Leofric, in the abbey they founded in 1043.
 The visitor centre itself lets you explore the remains of the huge 425ft 12th century benedictine priory-cathedral and undercrofts, built on the same site - and destroyed by henry viii in 1539.

 pvc - (it’s) a little bit of history, in a whole city of culture